Home renovations can drive you insane. There’s no denying it. It’s often a painfully chaotic process.

 Design build is as simple as the number one

 Count to one.
 Simple, right?
-Now, have a look at the definition of design-build as published by the Design-Build Institute of America (DBIA).
+Now, have a look at the definition of design-build according to the Design-Build Institute of America (DBIA).

 Design-build is where ONE entity, the design-builder, enters into a single contract with the owner to provide both design and construction services.

 According to the DBIA, all other project delivery systems rely on separate contracts for design and construction.
-The benefits of a design-build approach are:
+The benefits of a design build approach to home renovation are: